Few people have the ability to light up a room.

 A Life of Firsts

-While Mary’s face graced newspapers, magazines, billboards and New York subway stations, she fell out of touch with The
+While Mary’s face graced newspapers, magazines, billboards and New York subway stations, she fell out of touch with The Coca-Cola Company.
+The ads marked both the beginning and end of her modeling career, though she would go on to achieve plenty of other firsts.

 After college, she moved to Detroit to pursue a master’s degree for a career in education.
 The job market was tough for an African-American woman in the midst of the Civil Rights Movement, but after nearly three years of applying to positions and working as a real estate secretary, Mary landed a position at Mount Clemons High School.